G-Core/product-documentation/documentation/cloud/virtual-instances/customize-initial-setup-for your-instance.md

 ssh your_default_username@your_instance_ip_address
 ```

-Provide your password value.
-Then you should be able to access the virtual instance.
+Provide your password value; you should now be able to access the virtual instance.

-## Create a user
+## Create a User

-You can create a new user in the virtual instance using the **User Data** field.
-Let’s say you want to create a user name “guest” with the same password.
+Using the User Data field, you can create a new user in the virtual instance.
+Let’s say you want to create a user name, guest, with the same password.

-Below is an example of a cloud-init script for creating the “guest” user.
+Below is an example of a cloud-init script for creating the *guest* user.

 ```
 #cloud-config